pavan1232257/AWS/README.md

 An instance profile is a container for an AWS Identity and Access Management (IAM) role that you can use to pass role information to an Amazon EC2 instance when the instance starts.

 you're referring to AWS Identity and Access Management (IAM), which is a service that helps you securely control access to AWS resources.
-You can use IAM to:
+I can use IAM to:

 Create and manage AWS users and groups: This allows you to control who can access AWS resources.
 Grant permissions to users: By creating IAM policies, you can grant fine-grained access control to specific AWS resources.
 Enable multi-factor authentication (MFA): Enhance security by requiring users to provide two forms of authentication.

 Use roles: Roles allow you to delegate access to users or services without sharing long-term credentials.
 If you're just getting started, some key concepts are: